xiaoshan1994/xiaoshan1994.github.io/content/post/re/lca_course.md

 human injury or death due to direct, physical cause, e.g. explosion or traffic collision (but not indirect casualties, e.g. due to toxics).
 **category endpoint\***
-an attribute or aspect of the natural environment, human health, natural resources or the man-made environment identifying an issue of concern, e.g. loss of coral reefs or crops, damage to buildings
+an attribute or aspect of the natural environment, human health, natural resources or the man-made environment identifying an issue of concern, e.g. loss of coral reefs or crops, damage to buildings.
 **category indicator\***
 a quantifiable representation of an impact category, e.g. infrared radiative forcing for climate change **category indicator result\***